 The Literacy Cooperative is collaborating with Family Connections to pilot SPARK in the following school buildings: Clark, George Washington Carver, Mound and Clara E. Westropp schools in Cleveland; Boulevard, Oxford, and Noble schools in Cleveland Heights and Abraham Lincoln Elementary in Maple Heights.
 The program is funded by the Abington, Char & Chuck Fowler Family, Cleveland, Martha Holden Jennings, PNC, Stocker, and Third Federal Foundations and the United Way of Greater Cleveland.

 SPARK is an initiative of the W.K.
 Kellogg Foundation and is currently offered in seven counties in Ohio.
 SPARK Cuyahoga program services are provided under the umbrella of Invest in Children, Cuyahoga County's public-private partnership serving young children and families.

 To view the SPARK brochure, click here.

-To view the SPARK Ohio Summer 2013 Newsletter, click here.
+To view the SPARK Ohio Fall 2014 Community Newsletter, click here.

 STEP (Supporting Tutors Engaging Pupils) is a structured tutoring program designed to help build reading and language skills in K-3 students who are below grade level.
 The goal of STEP is to provide skill-based instruction to improve literacy outcomes by helping students acquire the skills necessary for literacy success.